niamtokik/rfc3164/README.md

 # rfc3164

 rfc3164 implementation in Erlang.
 Testing.
-Don't use it in production! ;)
+Don't use it in production!
+;)

+This module was built with flexibility in mind.
+So, currently, this one will return standard and well used erlang datastructure:

+ * proplist
+ * map
+ * record

 ## Build